kares/jruby-rack-worker/README.md

  * avoid native gems such as daemons (in DJ's case this means avoiding the whole `Delayed::Command` implementation)

- * remove command line processing - all Your configuration should happen in an application initializer or the `web.xml`
+ * remove command line processing - all your configuration should happen in an application initializer or the `web.xml`

- * make sure the worker code is thread-safe in case Your application is running in `threadsafe!` mode (make sure no global state is changing by the worker or class variables are not being used to store worker state)
+ * make sure the worker code is thread-safe in case your application is running in `threadsafe!` mode (make sure no global state is changing by the worker or class variables are not being used to store worker state)

- * refactor Your worker's exit code from a (process oriented) signal based `trap` to `at_exit` - which respects better the JRuby environment Your workers are going to run in
+ * refactor your worker's exit code from a (process oriented) signal based `trap` to `at_exit` - which respects better the JRuby environment your workers are going to run in